viviemXD/webrtc-audio-video/README.md

 webrtc-web-socket
 =================

-A simple WebRTC test page and very simple pass through server using web socket transport
+A simple WebRTC test page and pass through server using web socket transport
 - Uses node.js and WebSocket
-- Supports Chrome or Firefox
+- Supports Chrome and Firefox
 - No need for a Web Server

 ####  Prerequesites

 -  Node.js and WebSocket

 ####  Server Steps